 When trust is broken and done so intentionally, the system breaks down.
 Lives – and livelihoods – are affected, sometimes beyond repair.
-In this case, there is no group more impacted than a unique class of American small business owners — independent and franchised dealers, Volkswagen and otherwise.
+In this case, there is no group more impacted than a unique class of American small business owners — independent and franchised dealers, Volkswagen, Audi and otherwise.

-Any dealership carrying Volkswagens will face losses.
+Any dealership carrying Volkswagen and Audi (if new reports about Audi defeat devices prove true) products will face losses.
 Some will be greater than others, but losses nonetheless.
 Loss of invested time and money.
 Loss of revenue.
 Loss of customer confidence.
 Loss of goodwill.
 Perhaps worst of all, loss of reputation in the local community.
 Reputations that have been built and nourished over two and three generations of dealer-owners can be destroyed in days.

-And while most of the reputational costs will fall on the shoulders of Volkswagen franchisees, the independents and other new car dealers with Volkswagens in stock also lose as those cars will be slow to sell, if they sell at all.
+And while most of the reputational costs will fall on the shoulders of Volkswagen and Audi franchisees, the independents and other new car dealers with Volkswagen and Audi cars in stock also lose as those cars will be slow to sell, if they sell at all.

-Worse, those non-VW franchisees have also been placed at a significant competitive disadvantage since the cheating began in 2009.
-Because of Volkswagen’s deceit, competing dealers selling comparable vehicles missed innumerable sales as prospects purchased what they thought were the “better” VW vehicles.
-Alas, we now know those vehicles were actually quite inferior.
+Worse, those non-VW / Audi franchisees have also been placed at a significant competitive disadvantage since the cheating began in 2009.
+Because of Volkswagen’s deceit, competing dealers selling comparable vehicles missed innumerable sales as prospects purchased what they thought were the “better,” more fuel efficient and “green” VW or Audi vehicles.

 There are costs incurred in holding vehicles in inventory.
 Formulas can be used by dealers to determine the “Days in Stock Break–Even Point” which identifies the number of days a vehicle can remain in inventory before profitability on that vehicle hits “break-even.”
 Cars that cannot be sold in a certain time period or at a profit are wholesaled at auction or sold to another dealer.